-- a) An amendment to the Dutton Dunwich Elgincentives CIP will not be required in order to: - Reduce funding levels for the financial incentive programs (i.e., the local Municipal portion and/or the County portion); or - ii.
-Discontinue or cancel any of the programs identified. - b) An amendment to the Dutton Dunwich Elgincentives CIP will be required in order to: - Extend the implementation period of the CIP; - ii.
-Add any new financial incentive programs or increase funding levels for existing financial incentive programs;
+- a) An amendment to the Dutton Dunwich Elgincentives CIP will not be required in order to: - i.
+Reduce funding levels for the financial incentive programs (i.e., the local Municipal portion and/or the County portion); or - ii.
+Discontinue or cancel any of the programs identified. - b) An amendment to the Dutton Dunwich Elgincentives CIP will be required in order to: - i.
+Extend the implementation period of the CIP; - Add any new financial incentive programs or increase funding levels for existing financial incentive programs;

-- iii.
-Modify the eligibility criteria related to financial incentive programs offered by this Plan; and - iv.
+iv.
 Modify or expand the geographic area (i.e., the Community Improvement Project Area) to which financial incentive programs apply.